-All people should consider themselves potential organ and tissue donors—regardless of age or health.
+All people should consider themselves potential organ and tissue donors—regardless of age, health, race, or ethnicity.
 Don’t rule yourself out!
 No one is too old or too young to be a deceased donor and most major religions support donation.

 Here are some of the most commonly asked questions related to organ donation eligibility.